 First, open the file manager and go to the folder which contains the file you want to drag.

 Click Files in the top bar, and select New Window (or press CTRL + N) to open a second window.

 In the new window, navigate to the folder where you want to move or copy the file.

 Click and drag the file from one window to another.

-This will move it if the destination is on the same device or copy it if the destination is on a different device.
+This will move it if the destination is on the same device or copy it if it is on a different device.

 You cannot copy or move a file into a read-only folder.
-Some folders are read-only to prevent you from making changes to their contents.
-You can change things from being read-only.
+This is because some folders are read-only to prevent you from making changes to their contents.
+However, you can change things from being read-only.

 That should do it!

 This post showed you how to copy, cut, or move files and folders in Ubuntu Linux.
-If you find any error above or have something to add, please use the comment form below.
+Please use the comment form below if you find any errors above or have something to add.